AHaldner/bun-guard/README.md

 For each package (name + version) that Bun plans to install, Bun Guard:

-1. Queries OSV (`https://api.osv.dev/v1/query`) for known vulnerabilities.
+1. Queries OSV in batches (`https://api.osv.dev/v1/querybatch`) for known vulnerabilities, then fetches full details via `GET /v1/vulns`.
 2. Maps each finding to an advisory with a severity level.
 3. Returns all advisories to Bun to determine whether to continue.